Spot!

 "Spot!" is a song by South Korean rapper Zico featuring South Korean singer and rapper Jennie.
 It was released through KOZ Entertainment on April 26, 2024.
 "Spot!" is a hip-hop song written and produced by Zico, Eun Hee-young and No Identity, with lyrics about a casual encounter between two friends at a late-night party.

 "Spot!" received critical acclaim for its catchy hook and the combination of the artists' unique styles.
 It was commercially successful in South Korea, where it peaked at number one on the Circle Digital Chart and became Zico's seventh and Jennie's second chart-topper respectively.
 Globally, the song debuted at number eight on the Billboard Global Excl.
 US, marking Zico's first ever entry and Jennie's third top-ten hit on the chart.
 It became Zico's first and Jennie's second number-one song on the US Billboard World Digital Songs chart, and entered the top ten in Hong Kong, Malaysia, Singapore, and Taiwan.

 An accompanying music video was uploaded to YouTube simultaneously with the single's release.
 Directed by Yongseok Choi and Ran Ro, the video features Zico and Jennie on a late-night drive, with Zico rapping in various urban settings, and ends with a lively group dance.
-Zico promoted the song with performances at various festivals, his show The Seasons: Zico's Artist, and with Jennie at his concert Zico Live: Join The Parade.
+Zico promoted the song with performances at various festivals, his show The Seasons: Zico's Artist, the 45th Blue Dragon Film Awards, and with Jennie at his concert Zico Live: Join The Parade.
 "Spot!" received several accolades, including Best Collaboration and Best Rap & Hip Hop Performance at the 2024 MAMA Awards.